HyunSeobKim/CHEM-BERT/README.md

 # MergedBERT

-Pre-training BERT with molecular data
+Pre-training BERT with molecular data for merged molecular representation.

 ## Usage for pretraining

-After preparing data with SMILES format (e.g. ZINC) and modify SmilesDataset in data_utils.py, run the pretraining.py or double_pretraining.py.
+After preparing data with SMILES format (e.g. ZINC) and modifying SmilesDataset in data_utils.py, run the pretraining.py or double_pretraining.py.

 ## Fine-tuning with a pretrained model